-On April 7, 2022, the Credit Agreement was amended for the third time.
+On April 7, 2022, the Credit Agreement was amended for a third time.
 Under the third amendment, the Revolving Facility became a \$3,000 demand revolving facility and the Term Loan Facility became a \$4,000 non-revolving term loan facility, subject to mandatory repayment as described below.
-Moreover, the maturity date of Term Loan Facility was extended to November 30, 2022, provided that the Company had to make a mandatory prepayment of \$1,000 on the Term Loan Facility by no later than September 15, 2022, and continue repaying the principal outstanding under the Term Loan Facility, at a rate of \$1,000 per year, in equal monthly installments The applicable margin on each of the Credit Facilities was also increased to 9.0%, effective as of April 7, 2022.
+Moreover, the maturity date of Term Loan Facility was extended to November 30, 2022, provided that the Company had to make a mandatory prepayment of \$1,000 on the Term Loan Facility by no later than September 15, 2022, and continue repaying the principal outstanding under the Term Loan Facility, at a rate of \$83 per month.
+The applicable margin on each of the Credit Facilities was also increased to 9.0%, effective as of April 7, 2022.
 As the loan had reached its maturity date, the third amendment was treated as an extinguishment of the original debt.

 On May 17, 2022, Carebook completed a Rights Offering - see Note 14 - Equity Instruments for aggregate gross proceeds of \$4,500 and repaid \$1,000 under the Term Loan Facility, resulting in a permanent reduction of the Term Loan Facility.
-Furthermore, beginning in June 2022, the Company started repaying the principal outstanding under the Term Loan Facility, which is to be repaid at a rate of \$1,000 per year, in equal monthly installments.
+Furthermore, beginning in June 2022 until September 2023, the Company started repaying the principal outstanding under the Term Loan Facility, at a rate of \$83 per month.